-What Does it Take to Be a Transportation Security Screener?
+What is a Transportation Security Screener?

-Transportation Security Screener Definition Conduct screening of passengers, baggage, or cargo to ensure compliance with Transportation Security Administration (TSA) regulations.
+Job Description: Conduct screening of passengers, baggage, or cargo to ensure compliance with Transportation Security Administration (TSA) regulations.
 May operate basic security equipment such as x-ray machines and hand wands at screening checkpoints.

-Daily Life Of a Transportation Security Screener
+A Day in the Life of a Transportation Security Screener

 - Perform pat-down or hand-held wand searches of passengers who have triggered machine alarms, who are unable to pass through metal detectors, or who have been randomly identified for such searches.